gheorghitamutu/QSS2023/Project/docs/User-Guide.md

 #### Add Student Operation:

 1. Complete the corresponding information: student name, registration ID (unique constraint), year of study,group of study.
-2. Click on "SUMBIT" button under the first bulk of fields.
+2. Click on "SUBMIT" button under the first bulk of fields.

 Once the user has properly entered the data, a connection is established to the backend.
 A call is made to the appropriate service for inserting a student into the database, using the information collected on the frontend.
 At the implementation level, validation checks are performed on the entered data, and the actual operation is carried out.
 #### Delete Student Operation: